tytydraco/yessleep/out/My_company_issued_a_return_to_office_order_On_my_first_day_back_I_discovered_something_horrifying.md

 My jaw dropped.
 Was *this* person *also* pretending to be Ava?

-I tried to pull away from her again, only for the second fake Ava to whirl around, restrain me, and, with remarkable strength, drag me towards the auditorium.
+I tried to pull away from her again, only for the second fake Ava to whirl around, restrain me, and, with remarkable strength, pull me towards the auditorium.
 I kept trying to fight her, to pull her off of me, but all succeeded in doing was exhausting myself even further.

 Some of what followed passed in a blur.
 I recall Ava, or whatever she was, dragging me passed row after row of empty seats, across countless small puddles of rancid goo, and onto a stage covered in banners, streams, and balloons; an unnatural warmth drifting down from the air above; and the sense that I was being watched by something hostile and utterly evil.
 I remember spotting a loose balloon and watching it as it floated ever so slowly, up and above the auditorium stage.
 With a loud “pop,” it burst upon making contact with a sight that still horrifies me to this day.

 An amalgam of body parts stretched across the ceiling.
-A soup of limbs, torsos, lips, ears and, more than anything, faces. *So many* faces, all floating in an inverted pool, a hazy green substance occasionally dripping from their main pained, open mouths onto the floor below.
+A soup of limbs, torsos, lips, ears and, more than anything, faces. *So many* faces, all floating in an inverted pool, a hazy green substance occasionally dripping from their pained, open mouths onto the floor below.

 A plethora of voices, one of which I recognized as Monica’s, began speaking.
 “Welcome home.”
 “We’re happy to have you here with us.”
 “We’ve been waiting for you for so long.”
 “I knew you’d make it.”